MenuClose

 They Act Erratically

-It is common for people addicted to drugs to act erratically, behaving in ways that are out of character for them.
+It is common for people with addiction to act erratically, behaving in ways that are out of character for them.
 Drug use can often lead to mood swings, and your partner may use drugs to cope with their emotions.

 They Put Their Health at Risk